Sword of Vermilion – Review

 Title screen (screenshot taken by the author)

 Alien Syndrome is a run and gun game that can be played in single-player or two-player co-op mode.
-It was developed and published by Sega and released in the arcade in 1987.
+It was developed and published by Sega, and released in the arcade in 1987.
 A year later, it would be ported to Amiga, Amstrad CPC, Atari ST, Commodore 64, NES (published by Tengen), Master System and MSX.
 Later ports also appear on the ZX Spectrum in 1989, Game Gear and Sharp X68000 in 1992.
 For this review, I played the arcade version found as part of Sonic’s Ultimate Genesis Collection (2009).

 Plot

-An alien fleet has appeared in our solar system and has captured a large number of humans.
+An alien fleet has appeared in our solar system and captured a large number of humans.
 You must travel from ship to ship and rescue 10 captives from each one before a bomb explodes killing all on board.

 Gameplay